 First look at the big picture

-As a first step, try querying the API from the initial (unsecured) component level – we’re not enforcing authorization on backend yet, so it should work without a hitch.
+As a first step, try querying the API from the initial (unsecured) component level – we’re not enforcing authorization on the back-end yet, so it should work without a hitch.
 You can open dev tools to inspect the request:

 Now switch to the secured component (log in using the credentials for the user you created previously), and try doing the same.
 You should see one major difference in the request headers this time: